|

 is a possibility it will not be covered

-with moderate "Worst Case Scenario Costs".
+those with high calculated "Worst Case Scenario Costs".

 - Calculating the amount you will be reimbursed using the benefit schedule